 You can find full information on the trip’s inclusions/exclusions on Rat Race’s website, here.

-13. What advice would you give someone trying to decide whether this South America cycling challenge is for them?
+What tips would you give someone trying to decide whether this South America cycling challenge is for them?

 A hearty dose of commitment, grit and positive mental attitude is required but pro level fitness is not.